-- 5 To project the adjusted wholesale purchases for the bridge and test year, the model uses the - simple average of the last 20 years of historical data for HDD, CDD.
-Actual was used for - 7 Spring/ Fall Flag, and Days in the Month, however WDI used an average, over 10 years for the - 8 month of February, to account for the 2016 Leap Year.
-WDI has applied a customer growth - 9 percentage based on forecasted growth of 1.44% for the Test Year, evenly distributed each - month for the customer count variable, and WDI has used a linear trend, consistent with the - charted results for the 2015 Bridge Year and 2016 Test Year of the Overall CPI index compared - to the CPI index for Electricity for Ontario constructed variable.
+To project the adjusted wholesale purchases for the bridge and test year, the model uses the simple average of the last 20 years of historical data for HDD, CDD.
+Actual was used for Spring/ Fall Flag, and Days in the Month, however WDI used an average, over 10 years for the month of February, to account for the 2016 Leap Year.
+WDI has applied a customer growth percentage based on forecasted growth of 1.44% for the Test Year, evenly distributed each month for the customer count variable, and WDI has used a linear trend, consistent with the to the CPI index for Electricity for Ontario constructed variable.